statgen/locuszoom/README.md

 The above example defines a basic plot that is 500 pixels on a side and has one panel with one scatter plot data layer that pulls in position and pvalue from the "trait" data source, mapping position to the x axis and pvalue to the y axis.

-Refer to the [Layout Documentation](https://github.com/statgen/locuszoom/wiki/Layout) for more information on all supported layout parameters.
+The LocusZoom.js library provides several pre-defined layouts for entire plots and subdivisions of plots such as panels, data layers, tool tips, etc. Refer to the [Layout Documentation](https://github.com/statgen/locuszoom/wiki/Layout) for more information.

 ### 4. Put it Together with `LocusZoom.populate()`